yairfax/SfatKolHaaretz/README.md

 ### YouTube API Key

-CommentsLanguage requires a YouTube API key to pull comments from a video.
+SfatKolHaaretz requires a YouTube API key to pull comments from a video.

 1. Visit the [YouTube credentials page](https://developers.google.com/youtube/registering_an_application).
 2. Click `Create Credentials` and then `API Key`